jdelker/traefik-forward-auth-modopenidc/README.md

 This also (currently) includes the access token, which is set by `mod_auth_openidc` to the `OIDC-Access-Token` header, and the claims, set to the `OIDC-Claim-*` headers.
 Should `mod_auth_openidc` change its behavior related to these headers, this might change.

 Security implications of sending headers with potentially sensitive data to the app should be considered.

-## Debugging headers

-If you're unsure which headers are available or otherwise need to debug their content, check out the `examples/echo-headers/` example, which employs the extremely useful `brndnmtthws/nginx-echo-headers` image to simply output all headers after successful authentication.

-# Examples

-See the `examples/` folder for available examples.
-More examples may be added in the future.